Updated May 1. 2024

 • Milford Sound Lodge

-• Milford Terminal Visitor Centre
+• Milford Sound Terminal Visitor Centre

-• Milford Sound Visitor Centre and Café
+• Discover Milford Sound Information Centre and Café

-The Milford Sound Lodge offers a few levels of accommodation, but a small fraction of visitors actually stay overnight.
+The Milford Sound Lodge offers a few levels of accommodation, but a small fraction of visitors stay overnight.
 Most opt for a day trip by driving, or taking a bus tour from Queenstown.

-The Milford Sound Information Centre and Café has a cafeteria.
+The Discovery Centre Milford Sound Information Centre and Café has a cafeteria.
 The Milford Sound Lodge has a restaurant.
 The Lodge also boasts a well equipped communal kitchen and dining area for the use of its guests.

 There’s an airstrip for light aircraft offering scenic tours of Milford Sound.

-A little history
+A little history of Milford Sound

 The Māori named Milford Sound ‘Piopiotahi’ after a thrush-like bird, the piopio, now extinct.
 Europeans named it Milford Sound after Milford Haven in Wales.
 But, Milford Sound is actually a fjord.
 A fjord is a glacier-carved valley filled by the sea.
 A sound is a large sea or ocean inlet typically etched by a river.
 Some of the earlier Europeans, including Captain Cook, mistook it for a small inlet and kept a safe distance from the treacherous coastline.